-Trusted Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)
+Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

-What Are Trusted Adults?
+What Are Safe Adults?

 Trusted adults are people children can talk to when they feel worried, confused, uncomfortable, or unsafe.